b2io/base2.io/_content/posts/2019-11-06-git-aliases.md

 ### git aa

-'The same as `git add .` which adds the current directory.
+The same as `git add .` which adds the current directory.
 Typically this is run from the root of the project, so that it effectively adds all of the current changes.

-Rather than adding specific files to our commit, you can assume that we want to commit all of your changes.
+Rather than adding specific files to a commit, you can assume that you want to commit all of your changes.
 Running `git aa` from the root directory will capture all of them.

 ### git cm “one-line commit message”